hurlbertlab/dietdatabase/README.md

 Did you find an error in the database?
 Do you know of a published study with quantitative diet information that is not included in our database?

 Let us know!
-Post an issue by clicking the green ‘New Issue’ button at the top right (requires a Github account), or send an email to aviandietdb@gmail.com.
+Post an issue by clicking ‘Issues’ near the top left (requires a Github account), or send an email to aviandietdb@gmail.com.

 ## Citation